About South Bohemia, Czech Republic

 The South Bohemian region is comprised of many Moldavite localities.
 You might recognise some of the names below.

 Within South Bohemia, there are numerous fields where Moldavite is found including Brusná, Dolní Chrášťany, Jankov, Kvítkovice, Habří, Lipí, Slavče (near České Budějovice), Vrábče (the locality of Nová Hospoda), Bukovec, Krasejovka, Besednice, Slavče (near Trhové Sviny), Záluží, Žitná, Třebanice, Lhenice, Koroseky, Vrábče, Záhorčice, Holkov, Ločenice, Chlum nad Malší, Nesměň, Dobrkovská Lhotka and Zatáčka (near the village of Dobrkovská Lhotka).
 There are many other fields named after the local town or area that the Moldavite was found in.
-Many of these areas were mined out decades ago and have been restored to their natural habitation.

 Do you recognise some of the names of the Moldavite localities?
 Try to find the famous location of Besednice on the map below!